flimflam-austin/hugo-cms-test/content/quick_reads/20190207-19-02-07-socialism-2019/index.md

       all & higher taxes on rich for the greater good.

-      * Democrats who do not describe themselves as “socialist” share some platforms such as **national healthcare.** Critics say party is moving too far left or “socialist.”
+      * Democrats who do not describe themselves as “socialist” share some platforms such as**national healthcare.** Critics say party is moving too far left or “socialist.”
     _key: card-4-b0ecbef6-f9b1-408c-bcc1-53e5044d2155
   - order: 4
+    useCheckmark: false
     body: >-
       ## Politics at Play